Copyright © December 10, 2012

 VII.
 Links to article on Internal Revenue Code laws as well as direct links to those laws

-The author is thankful that the church he is a member of, Old Paths Baptist Church, is a spiritual entity, not a legal entity such as a non-profit corporation with Internal Revenue Code Section 501(c)(3) status.
-His pastor, Jason Cooley, and the other members of Old Paths hold the marriage relationship of Christ and His church on a high level, just as they have honored their earthly marriage relationships.
+The author is thankful that the church he is a member of a church which is under Christ and Christ alone.
+Charity Baptist Tabernacle of Amarillo, Texas is a spiritual entity, not a legal entity such as a non-profit corporation with Internal Revenue Code Section 501(c)(3) status.
+His pastor, Benjamin Hickam, and the other members of Charity Baptist Tabernacle hold the relationship of Christ and His church on a high level, just as they have honored their earthly marriage relationships.
 They refuse to compromise that relationship.

 To totally understand all the issues and sub-issues involved with church incorporation, one must not only have extensive knowledge of Biblical principles, but he must also have an understanding of history and law.
 You see, the issue of the relationship between church and state is very important to God and His Word completely explains His desired relationship.
 Historically, true Christians understood the importance of this relationship, and they stood up for their relationship even though they suffered greatly for their stand on this issue—they were imprisoned, drowned, beheaded, burned at the stake, hung, tortured, etc. because they loved their Savior and were willing to do all that He asked them to do.

 According to the Word of God and the application of the principles concerning church, government, and separation of church and state, church incorporation displeases God.
 The author has done exhaustive studies of those principles and their application to incorporation and 501(c)(3) tax exemption of churches.
 The results of those studies are available for free on this website.